Currency

 • Launch year — 2012

-Currently known under the name of XRP, this cryptocurrency appeared in 2012 as Ripple and was first created by a web developer, Ryan Fugger.
-With XRP, you can make payments in various offline situations.
+Currently sold under the name of XRP, this cryptocurrency appeared in 2012 as Ripple and was first created by a web developer, Ryan Fugger.
+The distinguishing feature of XRP is that it can be used to make various offline payments.
 It is actively used for facilitating global transactions and boasts partnerships with numerous banks.
-XRP goes beyond what we consider a cryptocurrency, as it is a full-on company.
+XRP goes beyond what we consider a cryptocurrency, as it is a full-on financial company.

 Other Types of Cryptocurrency

-In addition to the previously discussed digital currency options, there are also a few worth mentioning:
+In addition to the previously discussed digital currency options, there are a few more worth mentioning:

 Solana

-Solana has a market cap of $24 billion and was introduced in March 2020.
-While it is a new cryptocurrency, its most outstanding feature is excellent transaction speed.
-Also, it can be used on the NFT market, just like Ethereum.
+Solana has a market cap of $67.12 billion and was introduced in March 2020.
+While it is a relatively new cryptocurrency, it already gained some popularity for its excellent transaction speed.
+It can also be used in the NFT market, just like Ethereum.
 The drawbacks of Solana include high inflation rates and some stability issues.

 USD Coin

 Similar to the previously mentioned Tether, the USD Coin belongs to the stablecoin category.
-It has a market cap of $24 billion and was launched in 2018.
-The benefits of USD Coin are the fact that it’s backed by reserve assets and has low price volatility.
-At the same time, this currency is uniquely vulnerable to dollar price inflation
+It has a market cap of $34.52 billion and was launched in 2018.
+The benefits of USD Coin are that it’s backed by reserve assets and has low volatility.
+At the same time, this currency is uniquely vulnerable to dollar price inflation.

 Final Thought

 Some variants, such as types of Bitcoin, are decentralized and offer a high level of transparency.
 Along with high market caps, these cryptocurrencies are highly attractive yet fairly volatile.
-Other cryptocurrencies, such as XRP, are more centralized and thus not suitable for some investment purposes.
-It is crucial to decide what features are non-negotiable for you and whether you need your cryptocurrency to be decentralized so you can make the right decision.
+Other cryptocurrencies, such as XRP, are more stable and centralized but aren’t suitable for investment purposes.
+To make the right decision, you must decide what features are non-negotiable for you and whether you need your cryptocurrency to be decentralized.